-This criterion solely relates to the student's ability to sustain their energy levels throughout their solo and maintain an appropriate level of physical stamina.
-Some students who performed longer solos were unable to sustain their performance consistently throughout the dance.
+This criterion relates solely to the student's ability to sustain their energy levels throughout their solo and maintain an appropriate level of physical stamina.
 Teachers should allow students sufficient time to rehearse their solos in order to build up their stamina prior to the examination.

-10. Movement transitions
+3. Movement transitions

 This criterion refers to the way the student moves from one movement to another.
 Transitions need to be maintained throughout the dance.
 Movement transitions should be consistent with the selected dance style.
+Some movement transitions were unsafe, particularly when recovering from falls and landing from elevations.